 - The Empire: During its heyday, it was an enormous one with reach across the entire southern continent of Runeterra, including Ixtal.
 After being resurrected, Azir seeks to return it to its former glory.

 - Fantasy Counterpart Culture: Shurima is clearly modeled on ancient Egypt.

-- Living Legend: Nasus and Renekton, two Ascended brothers, were legendary even in Shurima's day.
+- Living Legend: The Ascended were legendary in Shurima's day.

 - Physical God: The rite of Ascension channels enormous power onto one person, granting them immortality among other things, and changing their appearance to reflect a particular animal.
 It's meant to be used only in times of desperate need, and only those considered "worthy" were granted the full package.

-- The Power of the Sun: Worshiped the sun, as befitting a desert empire, and constructed a giant gold Sun Disk to harness its power further.
+- The Power of the Sun: Worshiped the sun, as befitting a desert empire, and constructed a giant gold Sun Disc to harness its power further.